Hire BI/Data Engineers

 - Working knowledge of Agile environments

-- Outstanding organizational and interpersonal abilities
+- Outstanding organisational and interpersonal abilities